 Freight performance measures are most strongly influenced by the National Highway Freight Program Federal funding source.
-Project selected for National Highways funding will contribute to improving the national freight network and meeting state targets.
+Projects selected for National Highways funding will contribute to improving the national freight network and meeting state targets.
+More information regarding freight related performance measures and metrics can be found in the Montana Freight Plan.